-Paramount Plus is the hot new streaming service, with a huge collection of movies and shows that you've loved for years.
+Paramount Plus is the hot new streaming service of 2021, with a huge (and growing!) collection of movies and shows that you've loved for years.
 It also has a world of new exclusives that you simply can't find anywhere else.

 But one of the biggest questions surrounding the streaming service is this: Is Paramount+ free with a cable subscription?
 That question is spurred in part by the predecessor to Paramount+ — CBS All Access.
 As the name implied, CBS All Access was all about things on CBS.
 So it stood to reason that if you had an existing cable subscription of some sort that included CBS, you'd be able to get in.
 (Same goes for other live streaming services with CBS.)

 And, indeed, CBS All Access allowed those with one of some three dozen cable or satellite services to log in with those services.
 If you subscribe to, say, YouTube TV, you could log in with your YouTube TV credentials.
 Same for Sling TV, FuboTV, AT&T TV, and many others.